Bose-Einstein condensate sub-wavelength confinement via superoscillations: Speeding Oscillations by Minimizing Potential

 Using the solution from Fig.~\ref{fig:BEC_eigen}(d) to simulate a specific case of a BEC, we will choose $V_{0}$ such that the normalized potential is scaled up to a maximum of $14\mu$K. While this scaling can potentially push the amplitudes into difficult-to-achieve ranges, this is the tradeoff for achieving sub-wavelength confinement using superoscillations.
 For comparison, we depict in Fig.~\ref{fig:indv_fields} the potentials induced by the individual fields

 Looking at Fig.~\ref{fig:indv_fields}, we can see the physical maximum of each individual wavelength potential, with the two far-off-resonance fields reaching maxima of $V_{\lambda_1}\lessapprox4\mu$K and $V_{\lambda_2}\lessapprox3\mu$K respectively.
 Quite beneficially, the near-resonance wavelength potential is three orders of magnitude lower than the far-off-resonance magnitudes, reaching a maximum of only $V_{\lambda_3}\lessapprox2.5$nK.
-While this is somewhat high overall, the maximum within the range of $x_{\rm super}$ is $\approx172.8$ nK, allowing the low-energy BEC to concentrate in wells of our superoscillating region.
+While this is somewhat high overall, the maximum within the range of $x_{\rm super}$ is $\approx 173.4$ nK, allowing the low-energy BEC to concentrate in wells of our superoscillating region.
 Finally, we set the region over which we will be simulating the BEC.
-Looking at Fig.~\ref{fig:full_potential}, we can see the effects of $V_{\lambda_3}$ being so low.
-Rather than a potential over the period 98.280$\mu$m, we instead see what appear to be identical copies of a periodic potential of length $\approx20\mu$m.
-This is because of the dominance of the off-resonant wavelengths over the near-resonance one, with 5 nearly identical wells of the period lcm(702, 728) nm = 19.656$\mu$m.
-Because we are only interested in the dynamics of the central, superoscillating window, we elect to computationally demonstrate confinement of the BEC cloud contained within this central well.
+Because the amplitude for $E_3$ is so low, we investigate the possibility of confinement with only the two far-off-resonance fields, setting $E_3$ to 0.
+We can see from Fig.~\ref{fig:2field_solution} that the resulting bi-chromatic potential is still superoscillating, even when removing the third wavelength, although the shape has changed to be far smoother than the flat central well of Fig.~\ref{fig:BEC_eigen}(d).
+We also note the decreased oscillation strength of the bi-chromatic potential at the edges of $x_{\rm super}$ compared to the tri-chromatic solution.
+While this does represent a trade-off, it is more than welcome given the benefits of using only far-off-resonance wavelengths and decreasing experimental complexity.

 We then use the imaginary time method to find the ground state of the BEC [Eq.~\eqref{eq:1DTimeIndependentGPE}] in the superoscillating potential seen in Fig.~\ref{fig:BEC_groundstate}, resulting in the ground state energy $\approx 303.8$ nK.
 Looking at Fig.~\ref{fig:BEC_groundstate}, we see that the BEC occupies the central region, forming nine clearly defined peaks within a region of $\approx 1.5\mu$m.
 With an optical lattice constructed using our shortest wavelength, $\lambda_1 = 702$ nm, the spacing between density peaks cannot be reduced below the optical period length of the shortest pulse, $T_{\rm opt} = \lambda_1/2 = 351$~nm, which is equivalent to the diffraction limit.
 By zooming into the black outlined region in Fig.~\ref{fig:BEC_groundstate}, we can see that the three most prominent peaks are spaced below $T_{\rm opt}$, with the exact spacing being 0.7759$T_{\rm opt}$, or $\approx 272.3$ nm.
 Zooming out to the purple outlined region of Fig.~\ref{fig:BEC_groundstate} to show the full density profile, we can see that the peak spacings increase symmetrically on either side.
 The next spacings are 1.0493$T_{\rm opt}$, 1.0493$T_{\rm opt}$, and 1.0459$T_{\rm opt}$ as we move away from the center.
 Notably, though, the expanded spacings only very slightly exceed $T_{\rm opt}$.
 For nine evenly spaced wells of wavelength $\lambda_1$, we would expect the distance between the outermost peaks to be 8$T_{\rm opt}$, or 2808 nm.
 However, the total distance between our outermost peaks is $\approx 2752.1$ nm, or 7.8408$T_{\rm opt}$.